Canadian Forts

 (1903 - 1914, 1918 - 1919/1922), Cape Fullerton

 From 1913 - 1919 American trader George Cleveland operated a trading post for the F.N.
 Monjo Company at Fullerton Harbour.
-In 1919 the Hudson's Bay Company bought out the post and Cleveland then moved it to Repulse Bay.
+In 1919 the Hudson's Bay Company bought out the firm and Cleveland then moved the post to Wager Bay Inlet (Bury Cove), now working for the HBC.

 Chesterfield Inlet Posts